History of Unitarianism: Denmark

-In 1900 Det fri Kirkesamfund (literally, The Free Congregation) was founded by a group of liberal Christians in Copenhagen.
+In 1900, Det fri Kirkesamfund (literally, The Free Congregation) was founded by a group of liberal Christians in Copenhagen.
 Since 1908, the church is outside the Folkekirke (the Danish Lutheran state church).
 In Aarhus, another Unitarian congregation was founded at this time by the Norwegian Unitarian pastor and writer Kristofer Janson (1841–1917); it has since closed.

 Often labeled and considered as a "pioneer" or "precursor" (in a spiritual manner) to the Unitarian movement in Denmark was the Icelandic theologian Magnús Eiríksson (1806–1881), who lived in Copenhagen from 1831 until his death in 1881.

 Sweden

-Inspired by the writings of Theodore Parker the Swedish writer Klas Pontus Arnoldson founded in Gothenburg in 1871 the Unitarian association Sanningssökarna ("The Truth Seekers") – later also found in Stockholm.
+Inspired by the writings of Theodore Parker, the Swedish writer Klas Pontus Arnoldson founded in Gothenburg in 1871 the Unitarian association Sanningssökarna ("The Truth Seekers")—later also found in Stockholm.
 This association also published the periodical Sanningssökaren ("The Truth Seeker").
 Two other Unitarian associations were founded in 1882 (one of them in Stockholm).
-In 1888 Unitarians asked the Swedish King for permission to establish yet another Unitarian association in Gothenburg but was turned down because Unitarianism was not regarded as a Christian religion.
-Later many Unitarians turned to theosophy.
-In 1974 members of The Religion and Culture Association in Malmö founded The Free Church of Sweden and Rev. Ragnar Emilsen would be its pastor (ordained 1987 to Unitarian minister for Sweden and Finland and later the first to become Unitarian bishop of Scandinavia, he died February 2008).
-In 1999 the church changed its name to The Unitarian Church in Sweden.
+In 1888, Unitarians asked the Swedish King for permission to establish yet another Unitarian association in Gothenburg but were turned down because Unitarianism was not regarded as a Christian religion.
+Later, many Unitarians turned to theosophy.
+In 1974, members of The Religion and Culture Association in Malmö founded The Free Church of Sweden and Rev. Ragnar Emilsen would be its pastor, ordained 1987 to Unitarian minister for Sweden and Finland and later the first to become Unitarian bishop of Scandinavia; he died February 2008.
+In 1999, the church changed its name to The Unitarian Church in Sweden.